Aidan-McNay/fast-robots-docs/docs/lab3.rst

    :align: center
    :width: 70%

-Finally, I also wanted to see what the effect of manually setting the timing budget would do to the results; this can be done by calling the ``setTimingBudgetInMs`` function before measuring.
-After repeating the experiment for a variety of time budgets, we get the following results.
+Finally, I also wanted to see what the effect of manually varying the timing budget with ``setTimingBudgetInMs`` would do to the results.
 The distance data is interesting (even decreasing at one point), but unsuprising; I ended up using a different sensor for this, and we already knew they were unreliable at that distance.
 More interesting is the